Taaku18/modmail-plugins/logger/README.md

 Provides logging for Discord events (message edits, user join, user leave, message deletes, etc).

+This only logs activity in the main Modmail guild.

 ## Installation

 To add this plugin, use this command in your Modmail server: `?plugin add logger`.